Make a Date With Your Valentine at One of These Next-Level NJ Restaurants

 Does it get more romantic than a French dinner on Valentine's Day?
 Savor a meal inspired by the City of Love.
 Go authentic with escargots à la Bourguignonne (snails in butter, garlic and parsley) or Ganache de Foie Gras (duck liver pate with smoky almonds, persimmon compote and brioche), and follow up with braised lamb shank, mushroom parm risotto, sea scallops with raisin caper brown butter sauce, and the souffleé du jour for dessert.

 2023 Hudson St., Fort Lee

 This resto is the concept of Chef Sherry Yard, a three-time James Beard Award winner (you might recognize her from Food Network), and is just downstairs from the super lux iPic movie theater, where you can sip in signature cocktails and apps during the film.
-During V-Day week, start with potato aligot popovers with osetra caviar, or perhaps beet cured smoked salmon instead.
-Filet mignon and lobster make for a serious treat-yourself entree.
-Savor grilled petit filet, butter-poached lobster tail with crisping fingerling potatoes and a truffle bearnaise.
-And make sure to leave room for dessert: infinity cake with raspberry sauce, fresh berries and whipped creme fraiche not to mention “a hug of chocolate” consisting of truffles, cookies and candies.
-Splurge on special Piper-Heidsieck champagne pairings.
+Start with kumamoto oysters with ponzu granita and roasted beet with creamy burrata.
+There are two equally decadent main options: butter poached lobster tail with black truffle risotto and grilled lamb chops with potatoes and soy garlic glaze.
+And make sure to leave room for dessert: infinity cake with raspberry sauce, fresh berries and whipped creme fraiche.

 19 Dennis St., New Brunswick